Bachelor of Arts in Organizational Management, 2011

 Wanda White is no stranger to challenges.
 She lost her father at age 12 and a strained relationship with her mother caused her to leave home and live on her own at age 16.
 She was able to support herself with a job and still attend and finish high school in her Indiana hometown.
 Years later, the idea to pursue a college education as a stay-at-home mom with two kids was simply another challenge to take on.
-"I had been thinking of returning to school for some time, and my children helped inspire me to pursue it," explains White.
-She got a call from Ashford enrollment advisor Lori Nava and asked her a lot of questions.
-Nava took the time to make sure White understood the programs that AU offered.
-"Lori put my mind at ease about making this life-changing decision."
+"I had been thinking of returning to school for some time, and my children helped inspire me to pursue it," explains Wanda.
+She got a call from an Ashford Counselor and asked a lot of questions.
+"My mind was put at ease about making this life-changing decision."

 "Being a good role model for my children is something that I am adamant about.
 I not only want my children but others to know that having a college education is essential in this high tech world of today," adds White.

-White graduated from high school in 1990 and was married shortly thereafter.
-She's been married to her high school sweetheart for 16 years and has two kids despite doctors telling her she may never have children.
+Wanda graduated from high school in 1990 and was married shortly thereafter.
+She married her high school sweetheart and they have two kids despite doctors telling her she may never have children.
 Over the years, she was able to slowly repair the relationship with her mother, but one month after giving birth to her daughter, her mother passed away.
 "I know if my parents were here today they would be proud of my accomplishments.

-White credits her children, Colt (8) and Lorelei (2), her husband, Forrest, and the team at Ashford University for supporting her and helping her get to this point.
-"I have had nothing but great experiences with AU, and the team at AU lets you know that you are not on this new journey alone.
-And I would not be able achieve my goals without the support and love from of my wonderful husband and my two wonderful children."
+She credits her children, Colt and Lorelei, her husband, Forrest, and the team at Ashford University for supporting her.
+"I have had nothing but great experiences with Ashford and the team at the University lets you know that you are not on this new journey alone.
+I would not have been able to achieve my goals without the support and love from of my wonderful husband and my two wonderful children.

-Juggling college and family life is one of White's biggest challenges as she starts her fifth course with Ashford in the Bachelor of Arts in Organizational Management program.
-"My children keep me very busy, but the challenges keep me motivated to achieve greatness.
-With all the trials that I have had in my life and now that I have children of my own, I realize that life is too short to not reach for the stars and believe that dreams can come true.
+"They keep me very busy, but the challenges keep me motivated to achieve greatness.
+With all the trials that I have had in my life and now that I have children of my own, I realize that life is too short to not reach for the stars and believe that dreams can come true."

-Wanda, 40, has completed her degree program - in August of 2011 she graduated with her Bachelor of Arts in Organizational Management with a minor in Psychology and a specialization in Human Resources.
+Wanda completed her Bachelor of Arts in Organizational Management, Human Resources Management specialization degree with a minor in Psychology in August 2011 at age 40.
 She has these inspiring words to offer: "I started college not knowing if I could learn on a college level; now I am doing great.
 I have a new outlook on life, and I know that making the decision to return to school in January 2007 was one of the best things that have happened to me (second only to my children and my husband of twenty years).
 I now realize that there is nothing I cannot accomplish in my life."